raymondji/commitstack/README.md

 Stacking with plain Git is totally doable but cumbersome.
 There's a plethora of tools that make stacking easier for Github, but after I started using Gitlab at work, I was surprised to find almost nothing that fit the bill.

-The only tool I came across is the experimental `glab stack` CLI command, but it's missing a few features I wanted and has the opposite problem: it's Gitlab only.
-I ideally wanted a single tool I could use with both.
+The only tool I came across is the experimental `glab stack` CLI command.
+However, it's missing a few features I wanted and has the opposite problem: it's Gitlab only.
+Ideally I wanted a single tool that works with both.

 Enter: commitstack.
 The project currently supports Gitlab and Github, and should (hopefully) be easily extensible to other Git hosting providers.